 Share-based compensation expense relates to awards under the Company's incentive stock option plan and is based on the estimated number of awards that will eventually vest using the Black-Scholes option pricing model.
-Share-based compensation expense for the year ended December 31, 2019 was \$617,461 compared to \$549,744 for the year ended December 31, 2018.
-Share-based compensation expense is amortized over the vesting period of individual grants.
+Share-based compensation expense for the year ended December 31, 2020 was \$151,342 compared to \$617,461 for the year ended December 31, 2019.
+Share-based compensation expense is amortized over the vesting period of individual grants and was lower in 2020 due to a smaller number of grants in the year and the full amortization of prior year grants.